taraf10s/Data-mining-project/README.md

 ## motivations :
 We chose diabetes dataset due to its significant global impact and the need to better understand the disease.
 Diabetes affects millions worldwide, making it a crucial area of study in order to help improve early detection and patient care.

 ## Goal :
 The goal of selecting a diabetes dataset comprising medical information and laboratory analyses is to gain a comprehensive understanding of the factors influencing diabetes risk and management. we aim to identify key predictors of diabetes,  and support the development of tailored prevention and treatment strategies.

 ## Data source :
 The source of our dataset coming from this link: https://www.kaggle.com/datasets/aravindpcoder/diabetes-dataset.

 ## Dataset :
+In our dataset, we provide detailed information on the types of attributes for each of the 14 columns, By clearly defining the type of each attribute, we ensure a comprehensive understanding of the data structure.
+This clarity is instrumental in facilitating more effective and efficient analysis, allowing for better insights and informed decision-making based on the data.

 Number of attributes: 14.

 Attributes type: